simonesquad/simonesquad/README.md

 ### Welcome to my Github!
 This is where it all began...
 + Software developer from the U.S.
 + First became excited about coding in Amsterdam
-+ REACT / CSS / JS / DJANGO / NODE / JAVA / HTML / PYTHON
++ REACT / CSS / JS / TYPESCRIPT / DJANGO / NODE / JAVA / HTML / PYTHON
-+ Interested in cybersecurity, crypto, and machine learning
++ Interested in web dev, ai, sustainable tech, cybersecurity, crypto, and machine learning
 + Was digital nomading for a while...
 + Environmental Science background and project development
 + Passion for creative writing, music, and ART